 - Work created in the course and scope of employment by an author is the copyright of the agency should the author leave employment prior to presentation and therefore at the agency’s discretion of presentation at the conference.

 - CSTE does not accept abstracts for promotion of services and/or goods.
 All abstracts should be scientifically based.

-Abstracts will be divided into committees for review and programming purposes based on topic areas.
-The Program Planning Committee reserves the right to reassign your abstract within committees.
+Abstracts will be divided into topics for review and programming purposes based on topic areas.
+The Program Planning Committee reserves the right to reassign your abstract within topics and/or corresponding committees.

 - The title is not included in the abstract word count; however, titles should not exceed 185 characters.

 - Title case should be used where the first word and all other major words (nouns, pronouns, verbs, adjectives, adverbs) and some conjunctions are capitalized.